ShuntaYorimoto/hcrkit/OVERVIEW.md

 2. For off-target hits, calculates coverage: `(alignment length) / 52 * 100`
 3. Tracks the maximum off-target coverage for each probe region

-`hcrkit` removes probe regions where the maximum off-target coverage is ≥50%.
+`hcrkit` removes probe regions where the maximum off-target coverage is ≥50% (Figure SI6).
 This ensures that each probe has sufficient specificity to the target transcript.

 |![Figure SI6](images/Figure_SI6.png)|
 |:-:|